-The Child Protection Register (CPR) is a confidential database of people known or strongly suspected to have abused or neglected children in DC.
+The Child Protection Register (CPR) is one part of the background check process.
+CPR is a confidential database of people known or strongly suspected to have abused or neglected children in DC.
 At the close of an investigation of child abuse/neglect, CFSA must enter names into the CPR based on either of the following findings:

 - Substantiated—meaning CFSA found convincing proof the child was abuse or neglected, or

 - Inconclusive—meaning CFSA could not prove or disprove child abuse or neglect.

 CFSA is authorized to maintain the CPR and to release information from it for specific purposes only under DC Code § 4-1302.01.
 When requesting a background check, consider the following catagories.

 Check Child-Serving Employees

 As a business or agency that serves children, you can require prospective or current employees who work directly with children to get a CPR background check by using the General CPR Check Application.
 Be sure to get your application notarized before you mail it to CFSA.
 CFSA processes requests within 30 days of receiving the application.